-Lecture material is applied to clinically related questions during each Unit's Case Study meetings to help students understand how PSL 310 Lectures relate to their future health care careers.
-Inclass discussions during Case Study meetings allow students to practice communication and team work skills employers deem essential.
+Lecture material is applied to clinically related questions during each Unit's Case Study to help students understand how PSL 310 Lectures relate to their future health care careers.

 Course Overview

 The Lectures for this course are all available online (on D2L).
 There are detailed Learning Objectives and Practice Questions to help students work with the material and understand Lectures.